langgenius/dify/README.md

 https://github.com/langgenius/dify/assets/13230914/979e7a68-f067-4bbc-b38e-2deb2cc2bbb5

-## Using our Cloud Services
+## Using Dify Cloud

-You can try out [Dify.AI Cloud](https://dify.ai) now.
+You can try out [Dify Cloud](https://dify.ai) now.
 It provides all the capabilities of the self-deployed version, and includes 200 free GPT-4 calls.

-### Looking to purchase via AWS?
+## Dify for Enterprise / Organizations

+[Schedule a meeting with us](#Direct-Meetings) or [send us an email](mailto:business@dify.ai?subject=[GitHub]Business%20License%20Inquiry) to discuss enterprise needs.

-Check out [Dify Premium on AWS](https://aws.amazon.com/marketplace/pp/prodview-t22mebxzwjhu6) and deploy it to your own AWS VPC with one-click.
+For startups and small businesses using AWS, check out [Dify Premium on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-t22mebxzwjhu6) and deploy it to your own AWS VPC with one-click.
+It's an affordable AMI offering with the option to create apps with custom logo and branding.

 ## Features